 Road to the parking area

-As I turned into to path to Hafragilfoss it was like I was trasporter to Mars.
-The ground turned red and with the low grey sky it felt surrual.
-The drive is short but not so easy with big blind spot.
-Luckily I did not have to cross another car.
+As I turned into to path to Hafragilfoss it was like I was transported to Mars.
+The ground turned red and with the low grey sky it felt surreal.
+The drive is short but not so easy with big blind spots.
+Luckily, I did not have to cross another car.

 Views of the Icelandic waterfall Hafragilsfoss

 After a very short stroll I discovered the canyon and the waterfall.
 It is a very different experience from seeing the other waterfalls up-close.
-With Hafragilsfoss you realise the environment, the shape of the canyon and the creation of the waterfall.
-Plus as autumn was settling in I was rewarded with beautiful colours.
+With Hafragilsfoss you realize the environment, the shape of the canyon and the creation of the waterfall.
+Plus, as autumn was settling in, I was rewarded with beautiful colors.